DavidWells/davidwells.io-v1/content/work/2017-01-01-serverless-desktop.md

 layout: portfolio
 ---

-# Serverless Desktop

-The serverless desktop is a cross platform GUI that wraps the serverless CLI with a GUI.
+The serverless desktop is a cross-platform GUI that wraps the serverless CLI with a GUI.

 <img width="350" src="https://s3-us-west-2.amazonaws.com/assets.davidwells.io/work/serverless-desktop-gif.gif">